Updated on September 20, 2023

 Does Cataract Surgery Hurt?

-In most cases, you will or no discomfort or pain during cataract surgery.
-Steps are taken before and after the procedure to ensure you don’t experience any pain.
+You’ll usually have little or no discomfort or pain during a cataract operation.
+Your doctors will take these steps before and after the surgery to ensure you don’t experience any pain:

-• In some cases, you may receive extra medication intravenously during surgery to ensure you remain comfortable without any eye pain
+• Additional medication In some cases, you may receive extra medicine intravenously during the surgery to ensure comfort.

-• You can use over-the-counter pain medication to alleviate any discomfort
+• Post-operative pain relief You can use over-the-counter pain medication post-op as your eye surgeon recommends to alleviate discomfort or pain.

 What Happens During Cataract Surgery?

 The eye surgeon uses tiny tools to cut into your eye, break up the lens, and extract the cataract.
-Your doctor then sets the new artificial lens into your eye.
+Then, they set the new artificial lens into your eye.

 Cataract surgery lasts approximately one hour.
 Following the procedure, you must rest in a recovery spot outside the operating room for a short time.
 Before you leave, a medical team will check to ensure you have no eye issues.